-In U.S. hospitals alone, the Center for Disease Control (CDC) states there is an estimated 1.7 million infections and 99,000 associated deaths each year from hospital acquired infections (HAIs).
+In U.S. hospitals it is estimated that one out of every 25 patients will contract a healthcare-associated infection (HAIs), which ends up leading to about 90,000 deaths annually.
 A patient goes in for a simple procedure or surgery and days later is readmitted because of a sickness or infection.
 It appears to be a common story seen unfolding across the nation’s healthcare scene.

 With an issue this common, how can healthcare professionals stop the spread of HAIs in hospitals?

 An HAI, also known as a healthcare-associated infection, is a type of infection that is caused as a result of medical care.
 This can happen in many different settings, whether that is in a hospital, rehabilitation facility, nursing home, outpatient surgery or urgent care.
 The most common types of HAIs are typically divided into four categories:

 A patient who receives a HAI can spend an additional 6.5 days in the hospital and are twice as likely to die from their infection.
 A patient’s life is at stake when it comes to the spread of HAIs, and this can cost a hospital over $10 billion annually.
 The alarming statistics of patient illnesses and deaths related to HAIs further compounds when experts say they are preventable.

 The first thing a hospital can provide for their healthcare professionals is the right storage system.
 While HAIs will never go away, there are storage solutions available on the market to help prevent the spread of these infections like nurse server cabinets or specialized sterile storage.